Information for Candidates

 There is no fee to become a candidate.

-On the nomination paper you will need the signatures and addresses of at least twenty-five eligible electors in the electoral district in which you are running.
+On the nomination paper you will need the names, home addresses and signatures of at least twenty-five eligible electors in the electoral district in which you are running.
 These addresses will be verified by election officials when you file your papers.

 Please note, you will not become a nominated candidate until the nomination paper has been approved and you have been issued a Certificate of Nomination (F0403).